relab/gorums/doc/devguide.md

 1. Changes should be made to the development code in `dev`:
-   * Changes to "dynamic" code, i.e. code that is dependent on protobuf definitions, should by done by editing the respective `.tmpl` files.
+   * Changes to "dynamic" code, i.e. code that is dependent on protobuf definitions, should by done be editing the respective `.tmpl` files.
    * Changes to "static" code, i.e. code that is **not** dependent on protobuf definitions, should be done by editing the respective `.go` files.